 In order to use the NIF structures for another purpose, construction of the buildings would be completed.
-Conventional NIF construction is about 80% complete, and site preparation and excavation are complete.
-The NIF facility has specialized features, including (1) massive vibration-free structures for lasers; (2) a clean room for lasers; (3) specialized shielding and ventilation; (4) a target chamber 9 m (30-ft) in diameter; and (5) seismic resistant design.
+Conventional NIF construction is more than 94% complete, and site preparation and excavation are complete.
+The NIF facility has specialized features, including (1) massive vibration-free structures for lasers; (2) a clean room for lasers; (3) specialized shielding and ventilation; (4) a target chamber 10 m (33 ft) in diameter; and (5) seismic resistant design.
 These features make the facility most suitable for another research effort requiring laser and/or radiological capabilities.
-The NIF is being constructed as a nonhazardous, radiological facility; it would not be a nuclear facility.
-Modifications to support a new research effort would be added work.
+The NIF is being constructed as a low-hazard, radiological facility.

+Modifications to support a new research effort that did not take advantage of the facility's unique features would require additional work to modify interior design.
 The use of the NIF for an office building, light laboratories, or manufacturing use would require major redesign and significant modifications beyond those required for use by another research program.
 Such a use is not considered likely.

-Impacts of existing and planned programs, including laser research and radiological activities have been analyzed in a Supplement Analysis (SA) (DOE 1999a) for continued operation of LLNL.
+Impacts of existing and planned programs, including laser research and radiological activities have been analyzed in a Supplement Analysis (SA) (DOE/EIS-0157-SA-01) (DOE 1999a) for continued operation of LLNL.
 The SA assesses the impacts on human health and the environment of recent changes in existing programs and planned programs.
-The SA compares the impacts of new and planned programs and facilities at LLNL to the impacts assessed in the LLNL sitewide EIS (DOE 1992).
+The SA compares the impacts of new and planned programs and facilities at LLNL to the impacts assessed in the LLNL sitewide EIS (DOE/EIS-0157) (DOE 1992).

-If DOE ceased construction of NIF and all constructed features were demolished, the site could be returned to a brownfield condition.
+If DOE ceased construction of NIF and all constructed features were demolished, the site could be restored so that it could be used for other purposes.
 The specialized nature of the building includes (1) reinforced shielding walls that are 1.8 to 3.6 m (6-12 ft) thick and (2) laser foundations that are 9 m (30 ft) thick and approximately 30 m (100 ft) wide by 120 m (400 ft) long.
 A large workforce with heavy equipment would be required to demolish existing structures and return the site to its original condition.
-About 4,400 m3 (about 5,800 yd3) of nonhazardous waste would be produced and disposed of off-site.
+About 4,400 m (about 5,800 yd) of nonhazardous and nonradioactive waste would be produced and disposed of off-site.
 Fill for the excavations would be obtained from an off-site source.
 The impacts of demolishing NIF would be due to additional site excavation needed to remove building foundations, transportation of nonhazardous wastes to an off-site disposal facility, and transportation of fill material from off-site sources to the NIF Construction Area.
 The type of activities required for demolition would be similar to the activities required to decontaminate and decommission NIF, as discussed in the SSM PEIS, Appendix I (DOE 1996a).
 However, no radiological contamination would be present.

-Briefly, the impacts of the NIF no action alternative as ceasing construction are:
+Briefly, the impacts of ceasing construction are: